 ‘I can understand French with my ear and Swahili with my mind, but my own language I understand with my heart.’ – a pastor from the Democratic Republic of the Congo

-Some Scripture – the whole Bible, the New Testament, or portions and stories – exists in over 3,400 languages.
+Some Scripture – the whole Bible, the New Testament, or portions and stories – exists in over 3,500 languages.
+In this article, we share lots of ideas of where you can find Scripture and Bible-based resources in print and online.

 In addition, there are a huge number of related products including films, audio, children's versions, graphic novels, Bible studies and much more.